 It is an interesting concept.
 We often think about how advances in hardware or radical new ideas, like the Wii in 2006, can change how we play, but the features and limitations of the hardware may also influence the stories that can be told.

-Because the Nintendo Switch is both a traditional console and a handheld, Dan suggests that it has the ability to establish new relationships between the player and the avatar, the game’s world, and even other players of the same game.
-Dan includes possible examples of this new relationship in his article.
+Because the Nintendo Switch is both a traditional console and a handheld, Aaron suggests that it has the ability to establish new relationships between the player and the avatar, the game’s world, and even other players of the same game.
+Aaron includes possible examples of this new relationship in his article.

 “A video game’s story is not identical with its plot”

 Aaron also explained how this concept is at the heart of every piece of content they publish.
 “In order to fully understand and appreciate the storytelling of video games, you need to analyze video games holistically.
 A video game’s story is not identical with its plot: everything from music to user interface to hardware is a part of the cohesive story that a gamer experiences when she plays through a game.”

 See With A Terrible Fate in person at PAX East

 A small group of Zelda Universe team members were in attendance at the With A Terrible Fate panel at PAX South in January 2018.
 We had no idea what to expect when we arrived, but we left impressed!
 So, it’s no surprise that their team will also be at PAX East next week, but this time they have three panels!

 Thursday: “Can Fan Fiction Teach Us About the Official Zelda Timeline?”

 The first panel on Thursday is about their ongoing series, the “Hero of Time Project.”
 Two of their analysts are working on writing analytic fan fiction.
 That is, a fan-written video-game story intended to fill the gap between Majora’s Mask and Twilight Princess, but also to provide an entirely new way of understanding the Zelda series.
 The panel will discuss the concepts of fan fiction and analytic fan fiction and the motivations behind the project.